SSNAPS: Audio-Visual Separation of Speech and Background Noise with Diffusion Inverse Sampling: SSNAPS for Off-Screen Speech Separation

 In our experiments on off-screen speaker separation, we found that crosstalk between the visually guided and unguided speech sources was the main cause of degradation.
 We thus propose to address the off-screen speech separation setting by introducing a loss term that is integrated into the Langevin update equations (\ref{eq:langevin_s}) and (\ref{eq:langevin_n}).
 It is designed to minimise signal leakage between the estimated visually guided and unguided speech components, imposed via the following loss function:

 Here $\mathrm{sim}(A,B)$ computes the cosine similarity between $A$ and $B$.
-The $\mathrm{sg}(\cdot)$ function renders its argument a constant with respect to the gradient operation applied to the loss function in the Langevin dynamics equations. $\gL_{\textrm{ct-ss}}$ penalises the spectral overlap between visually guided and unguided sources.
-However, only speech signals with visual cues are allowed to contribute to the minimisation of the loss, as their visual guidance is expected to yield better gradients.
+The $\mathrm{sg}(\cdot)$ function renders its argument a constant with respect to the gradient operation applied to the loss function in the Langevin dynamics equations.
+Crucially, only speech signals with visual cues are allowed to contribute to the minimisation of the loss, as their visual guidance is expected to yield better gradients.

 Finally, the Langevin update step for the off-screen speech separation setting is identical to (\ref{eq:langevin_s}), (\ref{eq:langevin_n}), but with $\gL_{\textrm{os}}$ instead of $\gL_{\text{rec}}$, such that